-We compare the results of Text2Graph with the PTBG embeddings versus the MEKER embedding and the baseline KBQA models.
-Results on the RuBQ 2.0 dataset are shown in Table 3.6.
+We compare the results of the Text2Graph with PTBG embeddings versus MEKER embedding and baseline KBQA models.
+Results on the RuBQ 2.0 dataset are shown in Table 3.7.
 Text2Graph outperforms baselines.
-Using MEKER embeddings instead of the PTBG version of Complex and TransE demonstrates slightly better accuracy.
+Using MEKER embeddings instead of the PTBG version of ComplEX and TransE demonstrates slightly better accuracy.

-Table 3.7 presents results on the SimpleQuestions dataset.
-As a model from Huang et al. [2019] works with the FB5M knowledge graph and Text2Graph works with the Wikidata5m knowledge graph, we test both models on the subset of questions, which answers are present in both knowledge graphs for a fair comparison.
+Table 3.8 presents results on the SimpleQuestions dataset.
+As a Huang et al. [2019] model uses FB5M KG and Text2Graph uses Wikidata5m KG we test both models on the subset of questions, which answers are present in both knowledge graphs for a fair comparison.
 Our model demonstrates superior performance and regarding the comparison within different embeddings in a fixed system, MEKER provides better accuracy of answers than TransE embeddings on the SimpleQuestions benchmark.

 In this Chapter, we apply Canonycal Polyadic representation for Knowledge graph data, representing as a 3-dimensional tensor.
-This representation allows to perform KG data in a compressed way, consisting of entity and relation embeddings.
+This representation allows to perform KG data in compressed way, consisting of entity and relation embeddings.

-To obtain the corresponding decomposition of the original tensor, we propose MEKER, a linear knowledge embedding model based on generalized CPD.
+To obtain the corresponding decomposition of the original tensor, we propose MEKER, a linear knowledge embedding model based on generalised CPD.
 This method allows an analytical calculation of the gradient, simplifying the training process under memory restriction.
 Compared to previous linear KG embedding models Balazevic et al. [2019], our approach achieves high efficiency while using less memory during training.
 On the standard link prediction datasets WN18RR and FB15k-237, MEKER shows competitive results.

 In addition, we created a Text2Graph KBQA system based on the learnt KB embeddings to demonstrate the model's effectiveness in NLP tasks.
 We obtained the required representations using MEKER on the Wikipedia-based Wiki4M dataset for questions in Russian and Wikidata5m for questions in English.
-Text2Graph outperforms baselines for English and Russian, while using MEKER's embeddings provide additional performance gains compared to PTBG embeddings.
+Text2Graph outperforms baselines for English and Russian, while using MEKER's embeddings provides additional performance gain compared to PTBG embeddings.
 The link prediction scores of our model on Wiki4M and Wikidata5m outperform the baseline results.
 MEKER can be helpful in question-answering systems over specific KG, in other words, in systems that need to embed large sets of facts with acceptable quality.
-Summarizing, it is possible to say that in this case the data can be represented in a compressed tensor form.

-All codes for reproducing our experiments are available online5.
+All codes for reproducing our experiments are available online5